 In short, no. For unmarried couples, there is no jurisdiction for income related payments to be paid to you by your former spouse.

 If you have children, you may be entitled to receive child maintenance payments from your former partner.
-This is governed by the Child Maintenance Service and they can assist in determining what payments should be made and can help you if your former partner fails to make payments.
+This is governed by the Child Maintenance Service and they can assist in determining what payments should be made.
+They can also help you if your former partner fails to make payments.

 For further information, or to arrange an appointment please contact us on 01274 861096 (Liversedge) or 01423 637272 (Harrogate) or email firstname.lastname@example.org.
 Please note that we offer a free half an hour consultation.